jacobwagner/container_cafe/README.md

 Logging
 -------
-ContainersCAFE leverages the logging capabilities of the CAFE Core engine.
+ContainerCAFE leverages the logging capabilities of the CAFE Core engine.
 If tests are executed with the built-in cafe-runner, runtime logs will be output to <USER_HOME>/.opencafe/logs/<PRODUCT>/<CONFIGURATION>/<TIME_STAMP>.
 In addition, tests built from the built-in CAFE unittest driver will generate csv statistics files in <USER_HOME>/.opencafe/logs/<PRODUCT>/<CONFIGURATION>/statistics for each and ever execution of each and every test case that provides metrics of execution over time for elapsed time, pass/fail rates, etc...

-Basic ContainersCAFE Package Anatomy
+Basic ContainerCAFE Package Anatomy
 -------------------------------
 Below is a short description of the top level ContainersCAFE Packages.

-##containerscafe
+##containercafe
 This is the root package for all things ContainerCAFE.

 ##common